LoopieLLC/OpPortal/README.md

 https://help.github.com/articles/cloning-a-repository/
 ```

-2. To set up the development and test databases you need to create a new MySQL user where <newuser> = loopiellcdev and <password> = password.
+2. To set up the development and test databases you need to create a new MySQL user where newuser=loopiellcdev and password=password.
 Then grant loopiellcdev privileges:

 ```
 CREATE USER '<newuser>'@'localhost' IDENTIFIED BY '<password>';